wendyliga/mac_chrome_uninstaller/README.md

 # MacOS Chrome Uninstaller

-This is a script to clean uninstall Chrome on MacOS.
-If you looking for reason to remove chrome, read https://chromeisbad.com
+This is a script to clean uninstall Chrome on MacOS. more reason to remove Chrome, read https://chromeisbad.com

 # How to Use